chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/DischargeInceptionModel.rst

 We also compute the probability of a first electron appearing in the time interval :math:`[t, t+\Delta t]`, given by

 .. math::
-   :label: StreamerInceptionProbability2
+   :label: DischargeInceptionProbability2

    \Delta P(t, t+\Delta t) = \left[1-P(t)\right] \left(\int_{V_c(t^\prime)}\left\langle\frac{dn_{\text{e}}}{dt^\prime}\right\rangle\left(1-\frac{\eta}{\alpha}\right) \text{d}V + \int_{A_c(t^\prime)}\frac{j_e}{q_{\text{e}}}\left(1-\frac{\eta}{\alpha}\right) \text{d}A\right)\Delta t

-When running in transient mode the user must set the voltage curve (see :ref:`Chap:StreamerInceptionVoltageCurve`) and pay particular caution to setting the initial ion density, mobility, and detachment rates.
+When running in transient mode the user must set the voltage curve (see :ref:`Chap:DischargeInceptionVoltageCurve`) and pay particular caution to setting the initial ion density, mobility, and detachment rates.

 The statistical time lag, or average waiting time for the first electron, is available from the computed data, and is given by integrating :math:`t \text{d}P`, which yields